 Exception handling

 Exception interrupts actions execution, also rolls back DB transaction - response will be always sent back as JSON.
-All Exception handling is defined centrally in ru.bgcrm.struts.action.BaseAction, DAO methods or script handlers just need to raise a given exception.
+All Exception handling is defined centrally in org.bgerp.action.base.BaseAction, DAO methods or script handlers just need to raise a given exception.
 Said that, action methods declarations and DAO just need to use throws java.lang.Exception.

 ru.bgcrm.model.BGException class is typically used for system-generated exceptions and is rarely used elsewhere.